munificent/hauberk/doc/getting-started.md

 **TODO: This is all horrendously out of date.**

 Welcome!
-I see you have an adventurous spirit!
-Not because you wish to venture into dungeons filled with beasts and untolds horrors, but because you have the fortitude to try out a game while it's still under development.
-Well, some of the former too.
+If you are here, you must have an adventurous spirit.
+Not only because you wish to venture into dungeons filled with beasts and untolds horrors, but because you have the fortitude to try out a game while it's still under development.
 A caution for the unwary: **The game is not done, or balanced, or complete, or bug-free.** It may destroy your savefiles or steal your boyfriend!

 ## Input